thecml/kubernetes-on-arm/ROADMAP.md

  - Add an experimental loadbalancer
  - Upgrade to and support docker-1.10.0 only
  - Kubernetes Dashboard UI added as an addon
- - Experimental support for Odroid C1 on HypriotOS
  - Do not depend on pacman, use a self-built docker-1.10 binary instead
  - Revert to userspace proxying, since iptables proxying had some bugs in it